georginaalbadri/reaction-advection-diffusion/README.md

 ### Solvers

-This repository contains solvers for a reaction-advection-diffusion PDE in 1D, 2D cartesian, and 2D axisymmetric (r-z).
+This repository contains solvers for a reaction-advection-diffusion PDE in 1D and 2D axisymmetric (r-z axis).
 The solver files

 - Solver1D.py
 - Solver2D.py (axisymmetric)